 Reduce, Remove, Relieve

-Again, like flu and cold viruses, you can limit exposure to allergens, but you can’t block them out completely.
+Again, like colds and the flu, you can limit exposure to allergens, but you can’t block them out completely.
 The second step is to reduce and remove existing allergens for maximum relief.
-High-efficiency filters and regular cleaning can help reduce and remove common indoor allergens and relieve fall allergy symptoms.
+High-efficiency filters and regular cleaning can help reduce and remove common non-living allergens and relieve fall allergy symptoms.

 - Reduce — Installing a high quality furnace filter with a minimum filtration rating of MERV 8 to attract and capture airborne allergens like pollen, dust and dander, and vacuuming your carpets and rugs once or twice a week with a three-stage HEPA filter vacuum will help reduce allergens in your home.

 - Remove — Start the season right with a deep cleaning by a local Chem-Dry carpet cleaner.
-In a study conducted by a leading independent lab, our proprietary Hot Carbonating Extraction (HCE) process was found to remove, on average, 98% of common household allergens, such as dog and cat dander and dust mites, from carpets and upholstery and, when a sanitizer was added, 89% of airborne bacteria.
+In a study conducted by a leading independent lab, our proprietary Hot Carbonating Extraction (HCE) process was found to remove, on average, 98% of common non-living allergens* from carpets and upholstery.
 Not only that, our low-moisture HCE process uses about 80% less water than typical steam cleaning, so your carpets dry in hours instead of days and you don’t have the risk of mold and mildew growth that comes from using an excessive amount of water.
 A professional cleaning from Chem-Dry is safer for your home and healthier for you and your family.